The Big Bad Fox and Other Tales...: Baby Delivery

-On the farm, Stork claims to have a broken wing and leaves a baby named Pauline whom he was to deliver to Avignon in the hands of a trio of farm animals: Pig, Rabbit and Duck.
+On the farm, Stork claims to have a broken wing and leaves a baby girl named Pauline whom he was to deliver to Avignon in the hands of a trio of farm animals: Pig, Rabbit and Duck.
 The last two are immature and clumsy, therefore, potentially dangerous to the baby.
-Initially, Pig refuses to take care of Pauline, but he tries to compensate for Rabbit and Duck’s weaknesses so that little Pauline finds her parents.
-After several clumsy and misunderstood events from Pig nearly being devoured by a pike to getting mixed up with mailing Pauline to China instead of Tarsiar they encountered along their journey, the trio manages to leave Pauline with her family, sadly saying goodbye to her.
+Initially, Pig refuses to take care of Pauline, but he tries to compensate for Rabbit and Duck's weaknesses so that little Pauline finds her parents.
+After several clumsy and misunderstood events from Pig nearly being devoured by a pike to getting mixed up with mailing Pauline to China instead of a tarsier they encountered along their journey, the trio manages to leave Pauline with her family, sadly saying goodbye to her.
 Once they get back to the farm, Pig discovers Stork was lying to the trio because he's just too lazy to do his job.
 Pig takes this calmly just so he can put Stork in a catapult and fling him away.